storybookjs/marko/lib/core/docs/storiesOf.md

 );
 ```

-We can set the parameters and decorators for all stories of a component using the `.addParameters` and `.addDecorator` methods.
-Note that only one `.addParameters` call is needed, where `.addDecorator` needs to be called once for every decorator you add.
+We can control how the component's stories will render with parameters and decorators.
+You can use as many `.addDecorators` as you need, but you can only use one `.addParameters`, as you can see in the example below:

 ```js
 storiesOf('Button', module)